1998 Italian Superturismo Championship: Season summary

 The 1998 season started months before into the court between the 2 promoters Salerno Corse (the historical promoter of the serie since 1987) and Sponsor Service who was supported by the 3 manufactures (Alfa, Audi, BMW).
 After a long discussion after the championship were already started, it was declared that Sponsor Service were the new promoter for the next 3 years.

 The first change of Sponsor Service was to pass from the smaller TMC channel to Italian state channel RAI TV.
 The idea of the new promoter (and manufactures too) was that if the races were on RAI Channel before the start of f1, there would have been better results in term of audience.

-So after the first two rounds (Binetto and Imola) without any tv coverage, RAI transmitted live race 1 of Round 3 and 4 in Monza and Varano before that the promoter was stopped again by court.
-Round 5, 6 and 7 in Vallelunga, Magione and Pergusa were again without any tv coverage before that the final decision from court that assigned definitively the Sponsor Service as new promotors of Italian Superturismo.
+So after the first two rounds (Binetto and Imola) without any TV coverage, RAI transmitted live race 1 of Round 3 and 4 in Monza and Varano before that the promoter was stopped again by court.
+Round 5, 6 and 7 in Vallelunga, Magione and Pergusa were again without any TV coverage before that the final decision from court that assigned definitively the Sponsor Service as new promoters of Italian Superturismo.
 Due to Rai needs for the last 3 rounds of the season it was also decided to move race 1 on Saturday going live before the f1 qualifying while there would have been a summery on Sunday night about race 2.

-Although in terms of audience there was a promising result, the tv coverage in 1998 was a complete disaster compared to the previous years.
+Although in terms of audience there was a promising result, the TV coverage in 1998 was a complete disaster compared to the previous years.
 The most penalised were the private drivers that never as in this year made a big effort to buy competitive cars.

 In 1998 it was also decided to copy from STW, adopting a new qualifying system and a new race format.

-The Super Pole used until 1997 with one single lap for top ten driver was replaced by 30 minutes of qualifying session.
+The Super Pole used until 1997 with one single lap for top ten drivers was replaced by 30 minutes of qualifying session.